Disbursements and Adjustments

 Second Half-Term Courses.
 For students whose fulltime or halftime enrollment is based in part on registration for one or more Second Half-Term courses, federal and state aid disbursements are delayed until the second half of the semester.
 If a course(s) is dropped prior to the start of the second half-term, awards will be reduced or canceled accordingly.

 Housing Status.
 Changes to on-campus housing status can affect a student’s annual or semester cost of attendance, which is higher for residents than commuters.

 Repeated Coursework.
 For financial aid purposes, students are allowed to retake a previously passed course (any grade higher than F) one additional time and still maintain eligibility for funding.
 A student may also be eligible for financial aid when repeating failed courses.
 Note that the normal Financial Aid Satisfactory Academic Progress policy will still apply in these cases.

-If a student receives financial aid for a course that s/he is repeating and then withdraws from the course before the term ends, then that course is not counted as the one allowable retake for that course.
-Additionally, if an aid recipient student repeats a previously-passed course but fails the second time, s/he cannot receive assistance for taking the course a third time.
+If a student receives financial aid for a course that he or she is repeating and then withdraws from the course before the term ends, then that course is not counted as the one allowable retake for that course.
+Additionally, if an aid recipient student repeats a previously passed course but fails the second time, he or she cannot receive assistance for taking the course a third time.

-Any or all of the above situations can change your semester or academic-year aid eligibility at any time prior to your enrollment or after aid has already been disbursed.
-In either case, please contact the Office of Financial Aid for assistance in reviewing your options for financing your education.
-For the full financial aid site, click here.
+Any or all of the above situations can change semester or academic-year aid eligibility at any time prior to enrollment or after aid has already been disbursed.
+In either case, students may contact the Office of Financial Aid for assistance in reviewing options for financing their education.
+For the full Financial Aid site, click here.